baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 touch __init__.py
 ```

-- Step 5: import the third-party library `requests`, and write the Python script
+- Step 5: import the third-party library `requests` in the Python script as shown below:

 ```shell
 import requests